jerickjoe111/launch-school/JS230/02_asynchrony_and_events.md

 We can understand the JavaScript Runtime Environment as having three main components or _sub-environments_: the _call stack_; the web APIs (or the core C/C++ APIs if we are in Node.js); and the _message or macro-task queue_.
 The last two are not part of the JavaScript engine itself, but they belong to the browser's environment or the Node.js environment.

-The call stack is the stack-like structure (Last In, First Out) that stores information about the active functions in a program in _frames_; once a function is executes, it is removed or _popped out_ from the top of the stack, so the one immediately below it can be invoked and popped.
+The call stack is the stack-like structure (Last In, First Out) that stores information about the active functions in a program in _frames_; once a function is executed, it is removed or _popped out_ from the top of the stack, so the one immediately below it can be invoked and popped.
 This is the basis for how recursion works.

 The APIs handle the asynchronous code, whether it's timer-based or event-based.
 In essence, all of them are based on callbacks that will get executed when certain conditions are met (for instance, when a response arrives or an event occurs); when those conditions are met, the callbacks will be placed into the message queue.